Budget and spending

 Public Contracts Regulations Act 2015 – Regulation 113

-- Percentage of the total number of valid & undisputed invoices paid within 30 days
+- percentage of the total number of valid and undisputed invoices paid within 30 days

-The following table demonstrates the Council’s performance against this requirement for 2019/20 together with comparative information for the three preceding years:
+The following table shows the Council’s performance for 2021-22 together with comparative

 Pay Policy Statement